liferay/liferay-docs/develop/tutorials/articles/140-application-security/01-application-permissions/05-check-permissions.markdown

 ## Create Permission Helper Classes in Your Web Module

 A helper class can make it easier to check permissions in your portlet application.
-You can create helper classes for both portlet permissions and for model permissions.
+You can create helper classes for both portlet permissions and model permissions.
 Here's how to create a portlet permission helper:

 1. Create a package with the suffix